Vilmos Zsigmond Blow Out

 Zsigmond was known for diffusion and flashing the negative — techniques that gave films like McCabe & Mrs. Miller their foggy, painterly look.
 For Blow Out, he deliberately pulled back:

-The cleaner look serves the film's realism — Blow Out takes place in a recognizable, unglamorous Philadelphia, not in the stylized worlds of De Palma's Hitchcock homages.
+The cleaner look serves the film's realism — Blow Out takes place in a recognizable, unglamorous Philadelphia, not in the stylized worlds of De Palma (in Blow Out, as director)'s Hitchcock homages.
 The clarity also makes the visual set pieces (the bridge crash, the Liberty Day parade, The 360-Degree Shot) more striking by contrast.

 Zsigmond praised De Palma's visual command